agusmakmun/django-markdown-editor/README.rst

     MARTOR_MARKDOWN_BASE_MENTION_URL = 'https://python.web.id/author/'                                      # please change this to your domain

     # If you need to use your own themed semantic ui dependency
+    # replace the values with the file in your static files dir
     MARTOR_ALTERNATIVE_SEMANTIC_JS_FILE = "semantic-themed/semantic.min.js"
     MARTOR_ALTERNATIVE_SEMANTIC_CSS_FILE = "semantic-themed/semantic.min.css"
+    MARTOR_ALTERNATIVE_JQUERY_JS_FILE = "jquery/dist/jquery.js"

 Check this setting is not set else csrf will not be sent over ajax calls: